mackenziewifi/netsh-wlanmon/README.md

 # Netsh WLAN script
-A script to continuly monitor and parse the output of the 'netsh wlan show interfaces' and display the details in a windows GUI.
+A script to continually  monitor and parse the output of the 'netsh wlan show interfaces' and display the details in a windows GUI.
 With the option of save the details to log

 The inspiration and starting place for this script was Nigel Bowden's powershell script http://wifinigel.blogspot.com/2016/09/getting-data-out-of-windows-netsh-wlan.html